Ticketing Workflow and App

 - Select the table1 tag.
 This will expose the component inspector on the right.

-This step will help introduce expandable rows in the table, allowing verbose information to be hidden / exposed.
+This step will help introduce expandable rows in the table where we will display the ticket description details.

 - Expand a row and Add component > Container.